Fire Department

 The Pense Volunteer Fire Department was organized in November 1977 to provide firefighting services to the Town of Pense and the RM of Pense.
 It works with the Regina EMS for response awareness.
 The 911 number is used by those reporting a fire in the area and our fire department members are then alerted.
 Residents receive a discount on their insurance premiums for having this service in our community.

 Our fire department is made up of volunteers and we are always in need of more people to help out.
-If you think you would like to help out in this important service to the community, please email the department at email the department.
+If you think you would like to help out in this important service to the community, or have any other questions, please email the department at

 Fire Chief